jokva/progref/functions.rst

 .. note::

-    Notice that in this example, most variables have 1-letter names, which is generally a bad idea - however, in this case the variables live in a 4-line block and are not visibe outside the loop, cleanly map to the parameters of the pressure function, and more importantly, have a describing name deriving from the CSV file column header in the ``row[col]`` lookup.
+    In this example, most variables have 1-letter names, which is generally a bad idea - however, in this particular case the variables live in a 4-line block and are not visibe outside the loop, map cleanly to the *documented parameters* of the pressure function *and the ideal gas law*, which is explicitly referred to in the docstring, and more importantly, have a describing name on the right-hand side of the variable assignment, deriving from the CSV file column header in the ``row[col]`` lookup.

 Let's review the example, because it turns out the CSV file didn't record `particles`, but rather the `weight`, in kilograms, because it turns out this